 9) Consistent Weight Loss In A 1 Month Period

 Generally speaking, fat loss can be seen within 1 month of starting a HIIT program.
 However, the rate at which someone loses fat will also be largely determined by a calorie deficit.
 Expending more calories than are consumed is essential for an individual to lose weight.

 I personally lost 15lbs of fat in 3 months by doing a dumbbell HIIT program.

 The first signs of weight loss started to appear in month 1.

 I like to take an average across 7 days to give a weekly weight.
 This means my numbers aren’t skewed by natural body weight fluctuations that come as a result of daily food/water intake.

 If you’re working hard enough at HIIT, you should see this weekly average decrease within the first month.

 Most people have a decent set of body scales at home.
-And if you don’t, then you may be interested in this Fit Index scale from Amazon.
+And if you don’t, then you can pick one up for cheap at the shops!

 If you’re interested in how I lost weight by doing HIIT with weights, then you can check out my other article for a complete guide on doing HIIT with dumbbells.

 HIIT is generally effective at lowering fat in the abdominal and hip regions.
 Therefore an effective HIIT program should lead to a decreased hip to waist ratio which can be first seen within a month of starting a HIIT program.
 However, fat loss is also dependent on a calorie deficit.